ziqi92/Modof/README.md

 ### 2. Use your own data

-If you want to train *Modof* using your own training data, you will need to process your own data into the same format as the processed data, respectively.
+f you want to train *Modof* using your own training data, you will need to process your own data into the same format as the processed data, respectively.
 All the code for data processing is provided under data_processing.

 To process your own data, run